 - excite and stimulate children through active learning in which they enjoy achieving and progressing;

 - uses phonics, reading and writing skills together to connect and support each of these aspects;

 - encourages consistency of teaching and learning across the school in this area;

 - accelerates children’s literacy learning leading to improvements in attainment, both in relation to the Phonics Screening Check and throughout the school.

-Mackie Hill J & I School is a ‘Numicon’ school.
-This means that we adopt the principles of the ‘Numicon’ approach in our teaching and learning of maths, to enable children to achieve the 3 main National curriculum aims:
+Mathematics at Mackie Hill J & I School enables children to achieve the 3 main National curriculum aims:

-This approach to the teaching and learning of mathematics is based on Bruner’s principles of learning, in which he states that children’s understanding of new concepts develops through 3 stages;
+Our approach to the teaching and learning of mathematics is based on Bruner’s principles of learning (1966), in which he states that children’s understanding of new concepts develops through 3 stages Maths